On This Page

 Farmer suicides in Telangana declined from 1,400 per year (pre-2018 average) to approximately 800-900 per year (post-2020).
 While multiple factors contribute to this decline (better MSP, improved irrigation, counselling services), researchers credit Rythu Bandhu for reducing the financial desperation that triggers farmer suicides - the timely cash injection prevents the debt spiral that leads to distress.

-A study by the Indian Institute of Technology Hyderabad found that Rythu Bandhu has a multiplier effect of 2.3x — every Rs 1 spent by the government generates Rs 2.3 of agricultural economic activity in the state.
+A study by the Indian Institute of Technology Hyderabad found that Rythu Bandhu (the predecessor scheme, 2018-2024) had a multiplier effect of 2.3x - every Rs 1 spent by the government generates Rs 2.3 of agricultural economic activity in the state.
 This includes input purchases from local shops, labor hiring, and transport services.

 The scheme is not just a transfer payment - it's an agricultural stimulus.